Cooperative Open-ended Learning Framework for Zero-shot Coordination: Practical Algorithm

 And the cooperative compatible objective aims to improve cooperative outcomes with those failed-to-collaborate strategies: $ \gJ_{c} = \mathbb{E}_{p\sim \phi}\rvw(s_n,p), $ where the objective is the expected rewards of $s_n$ with cooperative incompatible distribution-supported partners. $\rvw$ estimates and records the mean cumulative rewards of multiple trajectories and starting positions.
-The expectation can be approximated as: $\gJ_{c} = \sum^b_{p\sim \phi}\phi(p)\rvw(s_t,p), $ where $b$ is the number of sampling times.
+The expectation can be approximated as: